Kortemme-Lab/pull_into_place/README.rst

 ***************
 Pull Into Place (PIP) is a protocol to design protein functional groups with sub-angstrom accuracy.
-The protocol is based on two ideas: 1) using restraints to define the geometry you're trying to design and 2) using an unrestrained simulations to test designs.
+The protocol is based on two ideas: 1) using restraints to define the geometry you're trying to design and 2) using unrestrained simulations to test designs.

 .. image:: https://img.shields.io/pypi/v/pull_into_place.svg